Akatsuki06/akatsuki06.github.io/_posts/2020-08-30-handling-failures-in-kafka-stream.markdown

 ### Production exceptions

+Any exception that occur during kafka broker and client interaction is a production exception.
+An example is `RecordTooLargeException`.
-These exceptions occur while the application interacts with the Kafka broker.
-For example after processing a record the stream processor forwards it to a topic but the record size exceeds the `max.message.bytes`  set for the topic.
-Thus it will throw a `RecordTooLargeException`  by default the stream will fail, with a custom `ProductionExceptionHandler` we can handle the exception, and avoid stream failure.
+If the kafka stream writes a record to a topic but the record size exceeds the largest message size allowed by the broker(`max.message.bytes`), it will throw a `RecordTooLargeException`.
+We can handle the exception using a custom `ProductionExceptionHandler`.

 ```java
 public class CustomProductionExceptionHandler implements ProductionExceptionHandler {